 In the 3D window, the fly through path may be hidden by the 3D view properties setting.
-Check the Show Fly Through Paths options in the 3D View settings, or select the path in 2D to enable the edit button.
+Check the 3D View Configuration options in the 3D View settings, or select the path in 2D to enable the edit button.

 To view the fly-through video, click on the Play Fly-through toolbar button.
 The play button will run a video showing the fly-through.
 This is a quickly generated video that is not as detailed as an exported video file may be.
 For the highest quality video, save to a video file.

-If multiple fly through paths are defines, the fly through options dialog will display to select which path(s) to render.
+If multiple fly through paths are defined, the fly through options dialog will display to select which path(s) to render.
 The all paths option will play the fly through paths sequentially.

 Play as loop (automatic repeat)